 8. Pride is romantic.
 Lots of people come with their partners, and lots of people meet their future partners at Pride.
 Expect gratuitous displays of affection!

 9. Pride is a beach.
-If the weather is warm, some of the guys may want to get their abs and pecs out.
+If the weather is warm, some may want to get their abs and pecs out.
 Expect some flesh on display.

 10. Pride is outrageous.
 Dressing up is encouraged.
 The bigger and louder, the better.
 Expect to see super heroes, drag queens, club kids – you name it, anything goes!